 Now dig deeper and see what each section is good for.

 Examine user insights on the UX strategy canvas and try to solve their pains

 To design a useful product, you have to solve people’s real problems.
-The best product teams do continuous product discovery, regular interviews for example, to find these pains and needs.
+The best product teams do continuous product discovery, regular user interviews for example, to find these pains and needs.
 The goal of the first section is to react to these needs.

 On the left side you can list the user problems you found, and the motivations behind them.
 We don’t collect usability problems with the product here, but problems in the user’s life we can solve.